asutoshgha/imagecaptioningproject/README.md

 ## Deployment

-To deploy this project in google cloud app engine .
+To deploy this project in google cloud app engine.
 First create an project in app engine.
 Install google SDK to push ptojects into your local machine then run the following commands.